2025 Chicago Bears season: Week 9: at Cincinnati Bengals

-The Bears appeared to seal the game when DJ Moore scored a 16-yard touchdown to make it 41–27 with 4:53 remaining.
+The Bears appeared to seal the game when D. J. Moore scored a 16-yard touchdown to make it 41–27 with 4:53 remaining.
 However, Bengals' quarterback Joe Flacco led the Bengals on a four-play touchdown drive that concluded with a 23-yard touchdown pass to tight ends Noah Fant with 1:43 left.
-Bengals' wide receiver Tee Higgins then caught a two-point conversion to trim the Bears’ lead to 41–35.
+Bengals' wide receiver Tee Higgins then caught a two-point conversion to trim the Bears' lead to 41–35.
 The Bengals successfully executed an onside kick that deflected off the leg of Daniel Hardy and was recovered by defensive end Joseph Ossai.
 With 49 seconds remaining, the Bengals took a one-point lead after Flacco threw a nine-yard touchdown pass to wide receiver Andrei Iosivas.
 On the ensuing drive, Caleb Williams connected with Colston Loveland for a 58-yard touchdown with 17 seconds left, giving Chicago a 47–42 victory and thwarting the Bengals’ comeback attempt.
-Williams and the Bears offense had one of their greater games, accumulting 576 total yards of offense.
-With a gutsy win, the Bears secure their 4th win over Cincinnati since 2013 and improve to their first 5–3 start since 2020.
+Williams and the Bears offense had one of their better offensive performances, accumulating 576 total yards of offense.
+With a comeback win, the Bears secure their fourth win over Cincinnati since 2013 and improve to their first 5–3 start since 2020.

-Caleb Williams is the first starting quarterback with more than one reception in a game since George Taliaferro of the 1953 Baltimore Colts.
+Williams became the first starting quarterback with more than one reception in a game since George Taliaferro of the 1953 Baltimore Colts.